Three killings within 11 days have a Tampa, Florida, neighborhood on edge

 Police have been swarming the Tampa neighborhood amid fears that a serial killer could be on the prowl.

-Tampa Mayor Bob Buckhorn said officials don’t have many leads on who is behind the three shootings.
+Days into an investigation, Tampa Mayor Bob Buckhorn said officials don’t have many leads on who is responsible for three fatal shootings that are believed to be linked.
 Nor do authorities have a motive for the seemingly random acts, he said.

-The three victims were alone and all were found within about a half-mile of each other, Dugan said.
+Investigators believe the three deaths are linked, as all three victims were alone and all were found within about a half-mile of each other, interim Tampa Police Chief Brian Dugan said.

-Police last week released a surveillance video of the same person walking in the area and asked for any information on that person.
+To this point, clues have been hard to come by.
+Police have released a surveillance video of a person walking in the area around the same time and are asking for any information, no matter how innocuous, on that person.

 Officials said police have so far avoided calling the suspect a serial killer.